-The GAO held that it was unreasonable for the agency to exclude the joint venture merely because the joint venture’s proposal didn’t include a subcontract number for one of its past performance references.
-The GAO held, in essence, that the missing information was irrelevant because it had no bearing on the type of work completed.
+GAO held that it was unreasonable for the agency to exclude the joint venture merely because the joint venture’s proposal didn’t include a subcontract number for one of its past performance references.
+GAO held, in essence, that the missing information was irrelevant because it had no bearing on the type of work completed.

 An 8(a) Program participant was terminated from the 8(a) Program for failing to pay a subcontractor.

 According to the SBA, the non-payment reflected poorly on the 8(a) company’s character–and “good character” is a prerequisite for 8(a) Program participation.

 Despite older case law to the contrary, the GAO ordinarily lacks jurisdiction to decide a protest challenging the award of a subcontract, even where the subcontract is alleged to have been made “for” the government, as in the case of some subcontracts awarded by DOE Management and Operation prime contractors.